eliyaballout/Activation/README.md

 ## **Introduction**

-Welcome to the Windows and Office Activation Scripts repository!
+Welcome to the Windows and Office Activation Scripts repository! <br>
 This collection of scripts is designed to help you activate various versions of Microsoft Windows and Office products using the KMS (Key Management Service) and MAS (Microsoft Activation Scripts) methods.<br>
 These scripts simplify the activation process while offering flexibility for different product versions.<br>